 CVE-2026-22019: Easily exploitable vulnerability allows low privileged attacker with network access via HTTP to compromise PeopleSoft Enterprise HCM Shared Components.
 Successful attacks require human interaction from a person other than the attacker and while the vulnerability is in PeopleSoft Enterprise HCM Shared Components, attacks may significantly impact additional products (scope change).
 Successful attacks of this vulnerability can result in unauthorized update, insert or delete access to some of PeopleSoft Enterprise HCM Shared Components accessible data as well as unauthorized read access to a subset of PeopleSoft Enterprise HCM Shared Components accessible data. in Oracle Corporation PeopleSoft Enterprise HCM Shared Components

 CVE-2026-22019 is a medium severity vulnerability in Oracle PeopleSoft Enterprise HCM Shared Components version 9.
 2, specifically in the Person Search component.
-It allows a low privileged attacker with network access via HTTP to potentially compromise the system.
-Exploitation requires user interaction from a person other than the attacker.
-Successful exploitation can lead to unauthorized read access and unauthorized update, insert, or delete access to some accessible data within the PeopleSoft Enterprise HCM Shared Components.
+It allows a low privileged attacker with network access via HTTP to potentially compromise the system, requiring user interaction from a person other than the attacker.
+Successful exploitation can lead to unauthorized read, update, insert, or delete access to some accessible data within the PeopleSoft Enterprise HCM Shared Components, with possible impact extending to additional products.
 The vulnerability has a CVSS 3.
 1 base score of 5.
-4, indicating moderate impact on confidentiality and integrity.
+4, indicating moderate confidentiality and integrity impacts.
 Oracle has published a Critical Patch Update advisory referencing multiple patches but does not explicitly confirm a patch for this specific vulnerability in the provided advisory content.
-No known exploits in the wild have been reported.
+No known exploits in the wild have been reported to date.

 AI Analysis